How It Works

 Stage 2 — Scan

-Section titled “Stage 2 — Scan”The PR diff is fed to a fast model that extracts dependency changes and new integrations.
+Section titled “Stage 2 — Scan”The diff (from a code change or local working tree) is fed to a fast model that extracts dependency changes and new integrations.
 The output is a structured list of added, removed, or modified dependencies found in the code changes.

 This keeps the analysis stage focused on dependency changes rather than the full diff.